random-iceberg/web-frontend/README.md

 ## Overview

-This frontend service provides:
+The frontend service offers:
-- An interactive landing page introducing both the survival prediction tool and AI course advertisements.
+- An interactive landing page showcasing both the survival prediction tool and AI course advertisements.
-- Real-time user interface updates for survival prediction outcomes.
+- Real-time updates for prediction outcomes.
-- Secure communication with the backend API for authentication and predictions.
+- Secure communication with the backend API for authentication and prediction requests.
-- A responsive design that ensures optimal performance on desktop and mobile devices.
+- A fully responsive design ensuring optimal performance across devices.

-The SPA is architected following modern React best practices and is fully production-ready using the latest TypeScript standards.

 ## Features

-- **Dynamic User Interface:**
-  Provides real-time updates and interactive elements for a smooth user experience.
+- **Dynamic User Interface**: Provides an intuitive and interactive experience.
-- **Responsive Design:**
-  Fully compatible with desktop and mobile devices without additional configuration.
+- **Responsive Design**: Optimized for desktop and mobile devices.
-- **Seamless API Integration:**
+- **Seamless API Integration**: Communicates effectively with the backend.
-  Communicates directly with the backend for authenticated survival predictions and administrative actions.
-- **Production-Ready Build:**
-  Optimized for performance and scalability, including a robust Docker integration for streamlined deployment.
+- **Production-Ready**: Pre-configured for containerized deployment with Docker Compose.
-- **Zero Manual Configuration:**
-  All settings are pre-configured to work in a containerized environment.
+- **Zero Manual Configuration**: All settings are integrated out-of-the-box.

 ## Getting Started

 1. **Clone the Repository:**
    ```bash
    git clone https://your.git.repo/app/frontend.git
    cd app/frontend